jeremyneveu/m2-npac-grac/chapters/en/05_astroparticle_sources.md

 :align: center
 :width: 100%

-The multi-messenger extragalactic spectrum.
+The multi-wavelength extragalactic spectrum.
 Adapted from this [page](https://zenodo.org/records/7842239).
 :::

 The broadband emission from all galaxy populations (and from sources within these galaxies) is responsible for the